IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 Although the *International Covenant on Civil and Political Rights* does not define discrimination, the Human Rights Committee has clarified the meaning in General Comment 18:

-> \[T\]he Committee believes that the term "discrimination" as used in the Covenant should be understood to imply any distinction, exclusion, restriction or preference which is based on any ground such as race, colour, sex, \...and which has the purpose or effect of nullifying or impairing the recognition, enjoyment or exercise by all persons, on an equal footing, of all rights and freedoms.[^6]
+> \[T\]he Committee believes that the term "discrimination" as used in the Covenant should be understood to imply any distinction, exclusion, restriction or preference which is based on any ground such as race, colour, sex, \...and which has the purpose or effect of nullifying or impairing the recognition, enjoyment or exercise by all persons, on an equal footing, of all rights and freedoms.[^10]

 The Covenant prohibits States from discriminating towards men, and requires States to protect men from discrimination.
-"All branches of government (executive, legislative and judicial), and other public or governmental authorities, at whatever level-national, regional or local-are in a position to engage the responsibility of the State Party."[^7]

 Article 26 requires States' laws to guarantee that men have equal and effective protection against discrimination.
 It requires States to prohibit discrimination against men in law and in fact.
 This applies to all fields regulated and protected by public authorities.
-All legislation adopted by the State must not discriminate against men.[^8] If a State's laws do not align with the Covenant, the State must change its laws.[^9]
+All legislation adopted by the State must not discriminate against men.[^12] If a State's laws do not align with the Covenant, the State must change its laws.[^13]

-States are required to ensure equal protection for boys and girls[^10], and that children are free from discrimination.[^11]
+States are required to ensure equal protection for boys and girls[^14], and that children are free from discrimination.[^15]

-## Take necessary steps

-States must "take the necessary steps"[^12] to provide all of the rights in the Covenant to men, without discrimination.
-This requirement is "unqualified and of immediate effect.
-A failure to comply with this obligation cannot be justified by reference to political, social, cultural or economic considerations within the State.".[^13] Necessary steps include "legislative, judicial, administrative, educative and other appropriate measures."[^14]

-### What steps are necessary?

 ### Ending discrimination against men

-Ending discrimination against men in the public and private sector is a necessary step.[^15]
+Ending discrimination against men in the public and private sector is a necessary step.[^19]

-Ending discrimination requires analysis of laws and policies to identify any"distinction, exclusion, restriction or preference"[^16] that impairs men's enjoyment or exercise of their rights.
+Ending discrimination requires analysis of laws and policies to identify any"distinction, exclusion, restriction or preference"[^20] that impairs men's enjoyment or exercise of their rights.

-> "States parties should review their legislation and practices and take the lead in implementing all measures necessary to eliminate discrimination\... in all fields, for example by prohibiting discrimination by private actors in areas such as employment, education, political activities and the provision of accommodation, goods and services"[^17]
+> "States parties should review their legislation and practices and take the lead in implementing all measures necessary to eliminate discrimination\... in all fields, for example by prohibiting discrimination by private actors in areas such as employment, education, political activities and the provision of accommodation, goods and services"[^21]

 Gender analysis must be performed in a way that is *able to* and *effective at* detecting discrimination against men.
-If gender analysis reveals treatment that impairs the recognition men's rights, or men's enjoyment of their rights, "article 2 requires that the domestic law or practice be changed to meet the standards imposed by the Covenant's substantive guarantees."[^18] States may be able to justify differential treatment of men if it is reasonable, objective,[^19] necessary, proportionate, permissible under the Covenant, and intended to meet legitimate goals of the Covenant.[^20]
+If gender analysis reveals treatment that impairs the recognition men's rights, or men's enjoyment of their rights, "article 2 requires that the domestic law or practice be changed to meet the standards imposed by the Covenant's substantive guarantees."[^22] States may be able to justify differential treatment of men if it is reasonable, objective,[^23] necessary, proportionate, permissible under the Covenant, and intended to meet legitimate goals of the Covenant.[^24]

 ### Protecting men from discrimination

 Article 26 requires State's laws "prohibit any discrimination and guarantee to all persons equal and effective protection against discrimination".
-States are required to protect men from discrimination "in any field regulated and protected by public authorities",[^21] and by "public authorities, by the community, or by private persons or bodies".[^22]
+States are required to protect men from discrimination "in any field regulated and protected by public authorities",[^25] and by "public authorities, by the community, or by private persons or bodies".[^26]

-A State's protection of men from discrimination must be "equal and effective".[^23]
+A State's protection of men from discrimination must be "equal and effective".[^27]

 Men must have the same legal protection from discrimination as women.
 In some situations protection is not equal, for example, equal pay legislation often does not protect men from pay discrimination.
 While historically pay discrimination exclusively affected women, the law must equally protect men from pay discrimination.